 - Preserve your family’s legacy on the land

-- Join a community of more than 550 dedicated landowners who steward over 60,000 acres of important Minnesota places
+- Join a community of dedicated landowners who steward over 70,000 acres of important Minnesota places

 - Receive tax incentives or other compensation for a permanent conservation easement on your property